Do I Have to Believe Certain Things to Be Welcome at Your Church?

 The Kirk strongly believes that children and youth should form healthy relationships with people of all ages, so we try to plan our programs and opportunities as intergenerational.

 We have four different worship services at the Kirk that meet each week- Celtic Worship at 8:30 AM; Traditional Worship at 11:00 AM; and Jazz Vespers at 5:00 PM each Sunday; and a Taize service on Wednesday evenings at 7 pm.

 Please click the links above for additional information about each service.
 People from all walks of life are welcome to attend the Kirk.

 Do I Have to Give Money?

 Of course not.
 No one is required to give financially to attend or take part in our programs.
 Certainly, we welcome and depend upon financial support from our members and Friends of the Kirk in order to maintain our operations.
-But we also recognize many other ways in which individuals and families can give back to the community, i.e., through their prayers and time.
+And we also recognize the many other ways in which individuals and families can give back to the community, i.e., through their prayers and time.
 We hope that a lack of finances never keeps someone from taking part in our community.

 Are You Engaged in the Community?

 Indeed, we are.
 We support local organizations and non-profits around the Richmond area each month.
 For a list of those organizations, click here.
 We also partner with local actors and guilds, neighborhood schools, artists, and community leaders to provide a variety of programs and courses for all to attend.